-Beautifully crafted and trimmed flower in a pot is everything you can ask to add more colors and freshness in your house.
+Beautifully crafted and trimmed flowers in a pot is everything you can ask to add more colors and freshness to your house.
 As interesting as it seems, pot-planting can be tricky, especially when you don’t know the basics.
 There are, fortunately, some gardening for beginner tips if you want to start having your small space filled with some lovely blossoms.

 1. Containers with Holes